-Artifice and Eroticism
+Artifice and eroticism

 In keeping with the pop aesthetic, Allen Jones wanted to make sculpture without fine art marks, devoid of fine art clothing.
-Chair and Table 1969 present the female figure as furniture, cast to Jones specifications by a specialist mannequin-making firm.
+Chair and Table 1969 present the female figure as furniture, cast to Joness specifications by a specialist mannequin-making firm.
 Controversial among feminists then and today, the works carry strong fetishistic and sado-masochistic overtones; Jones himself saw them as a challenge to what could be considered fine art.
 The trashy materials used – such as fur, vinyl and mirror – lend them a synthetic quality highly redolent of glam.

 Guy Bourdins celebrated fashion photography similarly exaggerates artificiality and plays upon fetishistic associations.
 Inspired by surrealism, particularly the work of Man Ray, Bourdins photographs are provocative, sensual and frequently sinister.
 Recognising that it is the seductive allure evoked by advertising that attracts, rather than the object itself, he rejected the traditional product shot in favour of complex, often controversial narratives.